PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 The voice actress of the main character Twilight Sparkle, Tara Strong, occasionally gives shout-outs to bronies on her Twitter account.
 One of the more popular shout-outs was a tweet on March 7, 2012, where she acted as Twilight performing a short free-style rap, ending the tweet with the term “Twilightlicious”.
 This was followed two days later by a VocalTweet where she sang the lyrics from the tweet in the voice of Twilight Sparkle.
 Both the term Twilightlicious and the VocalTweet proved popular among bronies, and resulted in fanart and fan videos; this eventually resulted in the show’s other voice actors releasing similar short free-style raps.

 Bronies have been mentioned in the mainstream media numerous times.
 While they are sometimes praised for their loyalty to the show, they are also attacked for their fandom.
-Media coverage spiked in June, July and August 2011, with articles mentioning bronies appearing on Wired, Neatorama, Jezebel, and The Observer.
+Media coverage spiked in June, July, and August 2011, with articles mentioning bronies appearing on Wired, Neatorama, Jezebel, and The Observer.
 Articles about the age difference between bronies and MLP:FiM’s target demographic were also posted on parenting sites and blogs such as Momfia and Parenting.
-The show and its fandom was also covered by Fox News and Rocketboom (below, left).
-During the opening of The Colbert Report on August 1, 2011, Stephen Colbert gave a shoutout to “all my bronies that might be watching” (below, right).
+The show and its fandom was also covered by Fox News and Rocketboom (below).
+During the opening of The Colbert Report on August 1, 2011, Stephen Colbert gave a shoutout to “all my bronies that might be watching”.
 This shout-out was also covered by Equestria Daily and The Daily Dot.
-A segment on The Jerry Springer Show with 2 guests claiming to be bronies in October 2012 caused a lot of controversy beforehand, as bronies rallied to warn others that the show likely would portray bronies in a negative light; similar advice was given by voice actress Tara Strong on her Twitter account.
+A segment on The Jerry Springer Show with two guests claiming to be bronies in October 2012 caused a lot of controversy beforehand, as bronies rallied to warn others that the show likely would portray bronies in a negative light; similar advice was given by voice actress Tara Strong on her Twitter account.

 Despite the outgrowth of the fandom, bronies have continued to maintain their presence on 4chan.
 While users of /co/ liked the series because of the artwork and animation, users of /b/ found themselves enjoying the plot and characters more.
 The “cute and cuddly” nature of this show runs contrary to how users of /b/ consider themselves.
 Pony-related threads often gained 200+ posts.